aviyall/windows-backdoor/README.md

   - This command will connect port 5555 on our local machine to port 61732 on the public server 'serveo' , any TCP port between range (49152–65535) will work, change the port no if not available.
   - ***Make sure the port number here (in this case 61732) is same as the port number on python code***

- ### REMINDER: you should keep a terminal open running this ssh command in order for this to work
+ ### REMINDER: you should keep a dedicated terminal open running this ssh command in order for this to work
  ## Ncat usage
  After Successfull installation you should see like this when you run the command 'ncat' :
  ![ncat_test](https://github.com/user-attachments/assets/d752e99b-ec2e-4722-b81d-2bce64bfe825)